Competition Yamaha Motorcycles Recalled Over Crash Risk

 The U.S. Consumer Product Safety Commission is not in the business of reporting vehicle recalls, but every now and then, it does.
-The latest vehicle recall the CPSC has announced involved certain motorcycles manufactured by Yamaha that could expose riders to major auto accident risks that could even result in serious personal injury.
+The latest vehicle recalls the CPSC has announced involved certain motorcycles manufactured by Yamaha that could expose riders to major auto accident risks that could even result in serious personal injury.

 The official announcement was issued after the Japanese manufacturer Yamaha learned that the engines these vehicles were fitted with could lock up unexpectedly.
 The engine failure could then lead to an accident since the engine lock-up may happen while the vehicle is in use.

 According to the company, all units of these vehicles were affected, and riders should not ride the motorcycle until the problem has been addressed.